Frequently Asked Questions

 - Where is my loved one’s body cared for?

-After your loved one’s death, we care for them at our Care Center located in Gorham, Maine.
+After your loved one’s death, we care for them at our Care Center located in Westbrook, Maine.

 - How do I acquire death certificates?